Hair system bases are one of the most crucial parts of a hair replacement system. Unfortunately they can also be the most confusing.

 Knotting is most common in lace hair systems.
 The hair is tied around the mesh material in very tiny knots.
 These hair knots are usually available in a few different sizes: double knots, single knots and half knots.

-Double knotting is ideal for a very thick hair system density with lots of volume and height.
+Double Knot - is ideal for a very thick hair system density with lots of volume and height.
 The bigger hair knot size makes it difficult to lay the hair down flat so the hairstyle should be fuller.

-Single hair knots are the easiest to lay flat and best suit a freestyle hair pattern.
+Single Knot - is the easiest to lay flat and best suit a freestyle hair pattern.

-Half hair knots are the smallest and most undetectable hair knot and provide some lift.
+Half Knot - is the smallest and most undetectable hair knot and provide some lift.
 The half knot is even smaller than a single knot and can also be used in a slick back hair style.